If you have a chance to attend a festival during

 “Private” festivals are held, e.g. when boys or girls become monks or

-to the monastery, the novitiation (e.g. hair cutting and wearing monks
+days to the monastery, the novitiation (e.g. hair cutting and

 During the festival days, especially elder people will follow the 8